WPF - Windows Presentation Foundation

 It supports many formats to display pictures or video such as MPEG, AVI, and of course WMV from Microsoft.

-Applications and Web applications
+WPF and applications

 WPF is not only a tool to build the graphical interface of software such as word processing, games, etc ... but it also provides a runtime environment to render web pages and to build web applications that run in browsers.
 These applications have no access to the file system for security.